-Every year, thousands of hapless travelers manage to stumble right into the middle of Golden Week in Japan.
+Every year, thousands of foreign travelers manage to stumble right into the middle of Golden Week in Japan, intentionally or not.
 They learn the hard way that the Golden Week holiday period is the busiest time to be anywhere near the archipelago.

 Japan is certainly enjoyable in spring, but consider your trip timing.
-Only make plans to travel Japan during Golden Week if you're willing to pay more, cram onto trains, and wait in longer lines to buy tickets and see sights.
+Only make plans to travel to Japan during Golden Week (usually around the end of April to the beginning of May) if you're willing to pay more, cram onto trains, and wait in longer queues to buy tickets and see sights.

-Four consecutive public holidays at the end of April and first week of May prompt businesses to close as millions of Japanese head out on vacation.
-Trains, buses, and hotels in popular places around Japan become saturated because of the boom in travelers.
-Flights climb in price due to demand.
+Four consecutive public holidays at the end of April and the first week of May prompt businesses to close as millions of Japanese head out on vacation.
+Trains, buses, and hotels in popular places throughout Japan become saturated because of the boom in travelers.
+Flights climb in price due to higher demand.

-Golden week also coincides in a few northern places with the annual spring celebration of hanami — the deliberate enjoyment of plum and cherry blossoms as they bloom.
+Golden Week also coincides in a few places with the annual spring celebration of hanami—the deliberate enjoyment of plum and cherry blossoms as they bloom.
 City parks are crammed with admirers of the fleeting blooms.
 Picnic parties with food and sake are popular.